Overproduction of growth hormone causes excessive growth. In children, the condition is called gigantism. In adults, it is called acromegaly.

 The diagnosis is confirmed by blood tests, which usually show high levels of both growth hormone and insulin-like growth factor 1 (IGF-1).
 Because growth hormone is released in short bursts and the levels of growth hormone often fluctuate dramatically even in people without acromegaly, a single high level of growth hormone in the blood is insufficient to make the diagnosis.
 Doctors must give something that would normally suppress growth hormone levels, most commonly a glucose drink (the oral glucose tolerance test), and show that normal suppression does not occur.
 This test is not necessary when the clinical features of acromegaly are obvious, the IGF-1 level is high, or a tumor is seen in the pituitary on scanning.

 Surgery by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
 It results in an immediate reduction in tumor size and growth hormone production, most often without causing deficiency of other pituitary hormones.
-Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually produce a cure.
+Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually cure the disorder.
 Radiation therapy is often used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly persists.

 Radiation therapy involves the use of supervoltage irradiation, which is less traumatic than surgery.
 This treatment may take several years to have its full effect, however, and often results in later deficiencies of other pituitary hormones, as normal tissue is often also affected.
 More directed radiation therapy, such as stereotactic radiosurgery, is being tried to speed results and spare the normal pituitary tissue.

 Drug therapy can also be used to lower growth hormone levels.
-Occasionally, bromocriptine and other drugs that act like dopamine are of some benefit.
-The most effective drugs, however, are those that are forms of somatostatin, the hormone that normally blocks growth hormone production and secretion.
-These drugs include octreotide and its newer long-acting analogs, which only have to be given about once a month.
+The most effective drugs are those that are forms of somatostatin, the hormone that normally blocks growth hormone production and secretion.
+These drugs include octreotide and newer long-acting related drugs, which only have to be given about once a month.
 These drugs are effective in controlling acromegaly in many people as long as they continue to be taken (they do not provide a cure).
 Their use has been limited by the need to inject them and by their high cost.
 This may change as such drugs become longer acting and more readily available.
+Occasionally, bromocriptine and other related drugs are of some benefit but are not as effective as octreotide.
 Several new growth hormone blocker drugs, such as pegvisomant, are now available and may be useful for people who do not respond to somatostatin-type drugs.